pwoodworth-jefcoats/MAPP_therMizer/README.md

 ## Climate Forcing
 therMizer is forced by both temperature and plankton data.
-These data come from members of the CESM2 earth system model large ensemble (LENS).
+These data come from members of the CESM2 earth system model large ensemble (LENS).  `MAPP_forcing_visualization.Rmd` was used to visualize some of the LENS data that was used to force therMizer.

 ### Temperature data
 Temperature was vertically averaged over depth ranges representative of